keerthanaps/UI-Audit/README.md

 # 🕵️ UI Audit - Chrome Extension

-UI Audit is a lightweight Chrome Extension that scans the currently active webpage for common **accessibility** and **UX issues**.
+UI Audit is a Chrome Extension that scans the currently active webpage for common **accessibility** and **UX issues**.
 It performs checks like:

 - Missing `alt` text on images
 - Improper heading structure